Types of accommodation

 In addition to the federal asylum centres with processing facilities, where the asylum procedures are conducted, there are other federal asylum centres without processing facilities, also called “departures centres”, where asylum applicants are usually transferred when they are subject to a Dublin or a negative decision.
 This can occur either before the final decision (when the main investigative measures requiring the presence of the applicant have been conducted), or after the expiry of the time limit to appeal.
 These centres mainly house people who have to leave Switzerland within a short period of time and therefore are not transferred to the cantonal asylum centres, unless they cannot be removed from Switzerland within the set period of 140 days.

-Furthermore, part of these centres are located in former military shelters.
-This is the case of the centre of Glaubenberg, for example.
-Federal military buildings and installations may be used without cantonal or communal authorisation to accommodate asylum seekers for a maximum of three years provided the change in use does not require substantial structural measures and there is no significant change in the occupancy of the installation or building.[16]
-The NCPT considers that these military installations are only suitable for short stays of up to three weeks.[17]
+Furthermore, some of these centres (such as the Glaubenberg centre) are in former military shelters.
+Federal military buildings and installations may be used without cantonal or communal authorisation to accommodate asylum applicants for a maximum of three years provided the change in use does not require substantial structural measures and there is no significant change in the occupancy of the installation or building.[11]
 Like in the federal asylum centres with processing facilities, the regime is semi-closed.

 Reception centres at the cantonal level

-After the maximum of 140 days spent in federal asylum centres, asylum applicants and beneficiaries of protection are allocated to one of the 26 cantons and are transferred to a cantonal reception facility.
+After the maximum of 140 days spent in federal asylum centres, asylum applicants and beneficiaries of protection are allocated to one of the 26 cantons and are usually transferred to a cantonal reception facility.
 Each canton has its own accommodation system that usually includes several types of housing (collective centre, family apartment, private accommodation with host families, centre for unaccompanied children, etc.).
+Additionally, in some cantons the housing is almost entirely in the responsibility of the communities.

 Many cantons organise the accommodation structure in 2 phases: the first one in collective shelters, the second in private accommodation.
 There are different forms of collective shelters, the most common one being former hospitals and hotels or former public institutions like schoolhouses or juvenile homes.
-As a result of the increase in refugees from the Ukraine, many cantons needed to create additional space in 2022.
-At least nine cantons are planning container settlements for this purpose or have already built some.
-Others started to use multipurpose halls with tents inside or are repurposing former office rooms.
-A few cantons called for help from the civil protection and opened up some subterranean collective shelters in civil defence facilities.
-These shelters are particularly problematic, since the asylum seekers need to live underground for an uncertain amount of time.
-Even though the cantons try to limit the duration to a few days or weeks, the actual stay can be longer according to the general housing capacity for refugees in the respective canton.
-Most cantons are prepared to reopen the underground facilities as an urgency measure, if their regular housing capacity is exceeded.
+In times of increased needs, most of the cantons offer subterranean collective shelters in civil defence facilities for usage.
+These shelters are particularly problematic, since the asylum applicants need to live underground for an uncertain amount of time.
+Even though the cantons try to limit the duration to a few weeks, the actual stay can be longer according to the general housing capacity for refugees in the respective canton.

-The moment asylum seekers are transferred to an individual accommodation depends on the canton of allocation and its accommodation capacity.
-In most cases, asylum seekers may change from one accommodation system to another according to the stage of their procedure (i.e. the reception of a provisory admission or refugee status, the length of their stay in Switzerland or the degree of their integration).
-Additionally, their personal situation may be taken into account (family, unaccompanied children, vulnerable persons, single men, etc.).
-Women and children are usually not placed in underground facilities.
+The moment asylum applicants are transferred to an individual accommodation depends on the canton of allocation and its accommodation capacity.
+In most cases, asylum applicants may change from one accommodation system to another according to the stage of their procedure (i.e. the reception of a provisory admission or refugee status, the length of their stay in Switzerland or the degree of their integration).
+Additionally, their personal situation may be considered (family, unaccompanied children, vulnerable persons, single men, etc.).

 [1] See Camilla Alberti, Privatisation: Les enjeux autour de la délégation de l’asile.
-Qui profite de qui?, Vivre Ensemble no 167, available in French at: https://bit.ly/2LEMjs8.
+Qui profite de qui?, Vivre Ensemble no 167, available in French here.

 [3] Article 24 (4) AsylA.